Vaibhav Sooryavanshi: Youth career

-Sooryavanshi played as a 12-year-old the Vinoo Mankad Trophy for Bihar's under-19 side.

-In 2023, Sooryavanshi played for the India B under-19 side in a quadrangular series, scoring 177 runs in six innings, including two half-centuries.

-In September 2024, he made his debut for India under-19 in a match against Australia under-19s.
-He scored a 58-ball century on under-19 Test debut, the fastest for an Indian under-19 player, before being run out for 104.
-This was the second-fastest century in under-19 international cricket.
+Vaibhav made his debut for the Bihar under-19 team at the Vinoo Mankad Trophy in 2024.
+In 2023, he played for the India B under-19 team in a quadrangular series, and scored 177 runs in six innings, including two half-centuries.
+In September 2024, he made his debut for India under-19 team against the Australia under-19s.
+On his under-19 Test debut, he scored a hundred in 58 balls, the fastest by an Indian under-19 player, and the second-fastest in under-19 international cricket.

-At the 2024 ACC Under-19 Asia Cup, Sooryavanshi scored 76 off 46 balls against UAE under-19s, followed by 67 runs from 36 balls against Sri Lanka in the semi-final.

-In November 2025, Sooryavanshi smashed an astonishing 144 runs off just 42 balls playing for India A against the United Arab Emirates in the Asia Cup Rising Stars T20 match.
-He scored his century off just 32 balls.
+At the 2024 ACC Under-19 Asia Cup, Vaibhav scored two half-centuries.
+He scored 76 runs off 46 balls against UAE under-19s, followed by 67 runs from 36 balls in the semi-final against Sri Lanka under-19s.
+In November 2025, he scored 144 runs off 42 balls while playing for India A against the United Arab Emirates in the Asia Cup Rising Stars.
+In the final of the 2026 Under-19 Men's Cricket World Cup, he scored 175 runs off 80 balls against England, helping India win the tournament.
+He was selected for India A's tour of Sri Lanka in May 2026.
+In June 2026, in the final of the tri-series in Sri Lanka, he scored the fastest half-century in List A cricket in 11 balls, and finished on 94 runs off 29 balls.

 Domestic career

-Sooryavanshi made his first-class debut for Bihar against Mumbai at the reported age of 12 years and 284 days old in January 2024.
-In doing so, he became the second youngest cricketer to play in the Ranji Trophy for Bihar, and the fourth youngest overall.
-He became the youngest player in the modern era, beating the record of Yuvraj Singh (15 years and 57 days), with Alimuddin holding the overall record for the youngest Indian first-class debutant at just 12 years and 73 days old in the 1942–43 season for Rajputana.

-In November 2024, he became the youngest player to debut in T20 cricket at the age of 13 years and 241 days, appearing for Bihar against Rajasthan in the 2024–25 Syed Mushtaq Ali Trophy.

-In December 2024, he became the youngest Indian player to play List A cricket, during his debut for Bihar in the 2024–25 Vijay Hazare Trophy against Madhya Pradesh at the age of 13 years and 269 days.
+Vaibhav made his first-class debut for Bihar against Mumbai at the age of 12 years and 284 days old in January 2024.
+In doing so, he became the fourth youngest cricketer to play in the Ranji Trophy, and the youngest since 1986.
+In November 2024, he became the youngest Indian to make his debut in T20 cricket at the age of 13 years and 241 days, when he appeared for Bihar against Rajasthan in the 2024–25 Syed Mushtaq Ali Trophy.
+In December 2024, he became the youngest Indian to play List A cricket, when he made his debut for Bihar in the 2024–25 Vijay Hazare Trophy match against Madhya Pradesh at the age of 13 years and 269 days.

+In December 2025, during the 2025–26 Vijay Hazare Trophy, Vaibhav scored a 36-ball century against Arunachal Pradesh, becoming the youngest player to score a hundred in List A cricket at the age of 14 years and 272 days.
+In the same match, he broke AB de Villiers' record for the fastest 150 in List A cricket, when he reached 150 runs in 59 balls, and eventually scored 190 off 84 balls, with 16 fours and 15 sixes.
+In July 2026, Vaibhav was appointed vice-captain of East Zone for the 2026–27 Duleep Trophy.
+In the semi-final against Central Zone, Vaibhav stood in as captain for part of the innings, after regular captain Ishan Kishan suffered a wrist injury, thereby becoming the youngest to captain a side in the Duleep Trophy.